-The FRIDA Awards seek to acknowledge innovative initiatives and practices in Latin America and the Caribbean that have made concrete contributions through the use of information and communications technologies and have had a proven impact on the region’s social and economic development.
+The FRIDA Awards seek to acknowledge innovative initiatives and practices that leverage information and communications technology to provide creative solutions for the region’s social and economic development.

-All proposals must be in line with FRIDA’s areas of focus:
+All proposals must be in line with FRIDA’s areas of focus or thematic categories:

-The FRIDA Award consists of a USD 5,000 cash prize plus full travel and accommodation for one representative of each project to attend the awards ceremony, which will be held in Mexico during the 2016 Internet Governance Forum in Geneva, Switzerland on December 18-21.
+The FRIDA Award consists of a USD 5,000 cash prize plus full travel and accommodation for one representative of each organization to attend the awards ceremony, which will be held at Internet Governance Forum in Geneva, Switzerland on December 18-21.

 Before submitting your proposal, we invite you to read our frequently asked questions.
-If you have any questions, please contact the officer in charge of the program at email@example.com.
+If you have any further questions, please contact the program officer at email@example.com.

 Click here to submit your project through the FRIDA Application Platform: http://programafrida.net/en/frida-application-platform.
 Note: Proposals will be accepted until 23:59 hrs.
 Uruguay time (UTC-3).